This is a guide covering the difference between landscape and portrait photos.

 The difference lies between the function of each mode.
 So, each mode has its own settings (if you use DSLR) which are pre-programmed.

-The portrait mode setting is made based on their assumption that you are taking a picture of someone’s face and makes it so that your photos are bright and well lit.
+The portrait mode setting is made based on the assumption that you are taking a picture of someone’s face and making it so that your photos are bright and well-lit.

 The landscape mode setting thinks that you are going to shoot a landscape and provides a depth of field.

-The more detailed differences are shown by its ability to introduce meaning into a photo.
+The more detailed differences are shown by its ability to introduce meaning to a photo.